CROXLEY GREEN - WATFORD HIGH STREET (Pt.1)

 Press Refresh or Load Image if the image doesn't appear

-For a while, passengers wishing to reach this station would have a cab ordered for them (presumably from Watford High Street station).
-A protest at the line's closure would have been interesting, if the number of people it would take to fill a train, simultaneously demanded tickets to this station!
+For a while, passengers wishing to reach this station could still order tickets to it but a rail-replacement-cab would have to be ordered for them (presumably from Watford High Street station).
+A protest at the line's closure would have been interesting, if the number of people it would take to fill a train simultaneously demanded tickets to this station.

 (photo: 2001)